Authorities find "evidence" while searching for missing Australian, American surfers in Mexican region plagued by cartel violence

 "Unfortunately, it wasn't until the last few days that they were reported missing.
 So, that meant that important hours or time was lost," she said.

-The investigation was being coordinated with the US Federal Bureau of Investigation and the Australian and US consulates, the prosecutor's office added.
+The investigation was being coordinated with the FBI and the Australian and U.S. consulates, the prosecutor's office added.

 Baja California, known for its inviting beaches, is also one of Mexico's most violent states thanks to organized crime groups.